To become a CSFP partner school, the requirements are:

 • A family received other aid for the previous school year and it is assumed they will receive the same aid for the upcoming school year.
 The person completing the form lists the other aid received in the prior school year based on this assumption.

 Unfortunately, no. We ask existing families in March/ April to renew for the upcoming school year.
 Their information is due to us in June.
-Currently we have approximately 5,000 students in our program.
-Our goal is to provide scholarship information for all families who complete renewal by our deadline at the end of June.
-Families who submit late information will take longer to process.
+Currently we have approximately 5,700 students in our program.
+Award amounts become available on a rolling basis, beginning in April, based on when families complete registration.

 All CSFP Partner Schools receive access to our Civicore database.
 There, designated school personnel may complete all of our required forms as well as track CSFP families and payments.